 - At least three redo log classes are available online.
 In my view, each redo log group should have at least two members.

-- As the database’s default tablespace, I will define a normal tablespace.
+- As the database’s default tablespace, we will define a normal tablespace.

-- I’d specify a temporary tablespace to use as the database’s default temporary tablespace.
+- Then specify a temporary tablespace to use as the database’s default temporary tablespace.

 49. Can you find out the indexes for a table in Oracle ?